Cryptolyfe/Hugging_Face/README.md

 <br>
 <br>
-The page will load a dropable window...
+The page will load a drop window...
 <br>
 <br>